How to translate UTC to your time

 The world is divided up into about 24 time zones.
-We say about because some states, regions or countries shift their times by half an hour from the strict 24-hour divisions.
-Standard time within most time zones is an integral number of hours offset from a time scale called Coordinated Universal Time (abbreviated UTC), maintained by a large number of very precise “atomic clocks” at laboratories around the world, including the U.S. Naval Observatory.
-UTC is a successor to Greenwich Meridian Time (GMT), although their exact definitions differ, and although GMT is no longer used within the worldwide community of scientists.
+We say about because some states, regions and countries shift their times by 1/2 hour from the strict 24-hour divisions.
+Standard time within most time zones is a certain whole number of hours offset from Coordinated Universal Time (UTC), maintained by a large number of very precise “atomic clocks” kept at laboratories around the world, including the U.S. Naval Observatory.
+UTC is the successor to Greenwich Mean Time (GMT), although their exact definitions differ.
+GMT is no longer used within the worldwide community of scientists.

 Translate UTC into your local time